-Group registration for VAT purposes has been abolished.
-Therefore, each member of a Group of Companies that meets VAT registration requirements shall be required to be registered separately.
+Group registration for VAT purposes is not allowed and therefore, each member of a Group of Companies that meets VAT registration requirements is required to register separately.

-2.8.3 Special Rules Relating To Government Agencies
+2.8.3 Special Rules Relating to Government Agencies

 Government agencies engaged in making taxable supplies are required to register for VAT if they meet the VAT registration threshold.
 Government Agencies not engaged in providing taxable supplies and are thus not registered for VAT cannot claim input tax incurred on their purchases from the Ministry of Finance.
 Government agencies include: